 This procedure is normally carried out using a catheter which is inserted into the pulposus compartment through a posterolateral approach.

-In this process an electrothermal device is threaded and inserted anteriorly in the wall of the nucleus and then posteriorly to the walls of the annulus.
+In the Intradiscal electrothermocoagulation process, an electrothermal device is threaded and inserted anteriorly in the wall of the nucleus and then posteriorly to the walls of the annulus.

 This device is then heated up to about 90 degrees centigrade for a period of about 12 minutes 30 seconds and sustained at this temperature for an additional 4 minutes.